nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### Selecting Our 2 Regions

 **Region 1:**
 Open a new internet browser tab and select the region.
 For this example, we will use eu-west-2, which is London.
-Ensure you have the key pairs downloaded, as we will need these later to log in to the host.
+Verify you have the key pairs downloaded, as we will need these later to log in to the host.

 ![keypair-image](keypair-image.png)

 **Region 2:**
 Open a new internet browser tab and select a different region.
 For the second region, we will use eu-west-3, which is Paris.
-Again, ensure you have the key pairs downloaded for logging in to the host.
+Again, verify you have the key pairs downloaded for logging in to the host.

 ![key-pair-paris2.png](key-pair-paris2.png)